 Parents make a request for a discretionary deferred place in March before their child would be due to start school.
 The allocation of a free place is not automatic and is at the discretion of the local authority.

-Parents/carers who have any concerns about whether or not they wish their child to take up a place in Primary One the following August should discuss this with the nursery staff or with the head teacher/manager.
+Parents/carers who have any concerns about whether or not they wish their child to take up a place in Primary One the following August should discuss this with their child’s keyworker or with the head teacher or early learning and childcare manager.

-If after on-going discussions with the nursery staff, you wish to make request for an additional year of early learning and childcare, you should complete the “Request for Discretionary Deferred Entry” form.
-A copy of this form is available in PDF format from the 'Related Downloads' section of this page.
+If after ongoing discussions with the nursery staff, you wish to make request for an additional year of early learning and childcare, you should complete the “Request for Discretionary Deferred Entry” form and return it to us by email.

 Your child’s school/setting will also have this form and nursery staff can support you to fill it in if you wish.